jaruserickson/examPlanner/README.md

 # examPlanner
 Exam Scheduler for University Students
+JAVA 1.8 / JYTHON 2.7.0
-- University of Toronto St. George
+- Current Support for the University of Toronto St. George Campus.

-To be added:
-- University of Toronto Scarborough
-- University of Toronto Mississauga
-- University of Waterloo
-- Queen's University
-and more!